bidauxpoto/bawk/README.md

 ```
 bawk [--debug] [-f makefile] [-e|extended] [-v|assing var=val] [-M|meta] '{awk program}' INPUT_FILE

-  -e|extend       change the regexp used to identify named fileds: a named field like $$NF (with a double $)
+  -e|extend       change the regexp used to identify named fields: a named field like $$NF (with a double $)
                   is passed to awk as $NF ad do not trigger the logic of named fields.
                   Be careful with the -e option: do not confuse $NF with NF.
-It is usefull only if you want
+It is useful only if you want
-                  to use a variabile to indicate a field number or if you wont to pass shell variables to awk.
+                  to use a variabile to indicate a field number or if you want to pass shell variables to awk.

   -M              print the .META for the given file and exit